Whey Protein VS Plant Protein - Which Is Best?

 Whey protein v plant protein: nutrient density

-Ordinary whey powders often contain questionable ingredients – check the labels and you'll usually find a lot of additives, sweeteners and sugars.
-Also, during pasteurisation, whey is heated to high temperatures, killing bacteria (useful) but also ruining vitamin and nutrient profiles (not very helpful at all).
+Ordinary whey powders often contain questionable ingredients and are often ultraprocessed foods (UPFs) – check the labels and you'll usually find the UPF classics of sweeteners, flavourings and more.
+Also, during pasteurisation, whey is heated to high temperatures, killing bacteria (useful) but also ruining vitamin and nutrient profiles (not helpful at all).

 Plant proteins by contrast enjoy a significantly higher nutrient profile.